This page is about sequence objects. For details about the storage engine, see Sequence Storage Engine.

 - When one creates a sequence, either with CREATE TABLE or CREATE SEQUENCE, one row will be inserted.

 - If one tries to insert into a sequence table, the single row will be updated.
-This allows mysqldump to work but also gives the additional benefit that one can change all properties of a sequence with a single insert.
+This allows mariadb-dump to work but also gives the additional benefit that one can change all properties of a sequence with a single insert.
 New applications should of course also use

 - UPDATE or DELETE can't be performed on Sequence objects.